romanav/luminoth/README.md

 # Important notes
 1) Some magic values should be extracted to the config files (didn't do it to make things simple)
+1) Installation packages are: tensorflow==1.15.0 (The latest package does not not work with luminoth)
+1) utilizing  dataset (checkpoint): e1c2565b51e9 |   Faster R-CNN w/COCO |